 But far less is known about the woman who deftly embodies her each week.
-Asked to name some details about Ellen Pompeo, your average viewer would probably know that she's a mom (she and music producer husband Chris Ivery, 52, share daughters Stella, 10, and Sienna, 5, and 2-year-old son Eli) and that she brilliantly negotiated her way to becoming the highest-paid actress on a TV drama.
+If asked to name some details about Ellen Pompeo, your average viewer would probably know that she's a mom (she and music producer husband Chris Ivery, 53, share daughters Stella, 11, and Sienna, 6, and 3-year-old son Eli) and that she brilliantly negotiated her way to becoming the highest-paid actress on a TV drama.
 Other than that, well...she seems pretty cool.

-It's not so much that Pompeo, marking her 50th birthday today, is some sort of enigma or the crazily secretive type.
-Rather when you become so successful at giving life to the same character for so long—season 16 of the Shonda Rhimes creation is airing now—it can be hard to determine where the dark and twisty surgeon ends and Pompeo herself begins.
+It's not so much that Pompeo—who turns 51 Nov.
+10 just two days before Grey's season 17 premiere—is some sort of enigma or the crazily secretive type.
+Rather when you become so successful at giving life to the same character for so long, it can be hard to determine where the dark and twisty surgeon ends and Pompeo herself begins.

-She wasn't being a braggart or showing just how far she'd come from her humble upbringing, rather, she was handing women the roadmap to uncovering their own well-earned treasure.
-"I wanted to show my struggles, that it isn't easy," she explained to E!
-News, "but if you're bold and you do speak up and if you do say unpopular things then you just might be part of some change."
+She wasn't being a braggart or showing just how far she'd come from her humble upbringing.
+Rather, she was handing women the roadmap to uncovering their own well-earned treasure.
+"I wanted to show my struggles, that it isn't easy," she explained to E!, "but if you're bold and you do speak up and if you do say unpopular things then you just might be part of some change."